AriaSalvatrice/AriaModules/doc/design.md

 Design language of the modules
 ==============================

-This documents what I've done so far, mostly for my own reference.
-It's not a set of strict rules I plan to follow closely, it's just meant to improve consistency across the collection.
+This documents what I've done for my own reference.
+It's not a set of strict rules I plan to follow closely, and it doesn't define anything formally.
+It's just meant to improve consistency across the collection.

 ## Tools